 To build, rebuild or clean a specific project, right-click it in the Build & Run window and choose the corresponding command in the context menu.

 ReSharper also provides its own implementation of NuGet restorer, which works with all Visual Studio versions.
 By default, ReSharper makes sure that all related NuGet packages are restored before each build, but you can disable it by clearing the corresponding checkbox on the page of ReSharper options.
 If the automatic restore is disabled, you can always run it manually by clicking Restore NuGet packages on the toolbar of Build & Run window.

 NuGet restorer writes log to output if it is enabled on this options page.
 You can also configure log message level and view log information for restores on the page of ReSharper options.

 When you run ReSharper Build for the first time, it builds all projects using multiple parallel processes according to your configuration.
 All build management happens out of process, so Visual Studio remains responsive while a build is running.

-The next time you build the solution, ReSharper only builds projects that were changed.
+The next time you build the solution, ReSharper only builds projects where supported build items were changed.
 If the change affects public types used in other projects, the dependent projects are rebuilt as well.

 ReSharper Build maintains a dependency graph of inputs and outputs to MSBuild tasks, targets and projects, and efficiently monitors the file system for changes.
 When you start a build, ReSharper Build already knows if the timestamps are up to date, without having to invoke MSBuild: if a timestamp is up to date, the project is skipped.

 By default, ReSharper Build uses the same MSBuild version as specified in Visual Studio settings and runs in 6 processes in parallel.
-If necessary, you can specify MSBuild version explicitly and change the number of processes on the page of ReSharper options.
+If necessary, you can specify MSBuild version explicitly and change the number of processes on the page of ReSharper options (Alt+R,O).

 Build process and summary are visualized in the Build & Run window: